-Bomb blast kill 18, wounds 51 in northwest Pakistan
+Bomb blast kill 22, wounds at least 50 in northwest Pakistan

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

+“That was our combined work with Shahryar group of Mahsud Taliban,” Ali Sufyan, a spokesman for the banned group, wrote in a text message to an AP reporter.

+Kurram has been the scene of increased militant activities in recent years and the Army carried out a massive operation against extremists in the region but they still have the capacity to strike.

-Khan said some of the wounded would be airlifted to hospitals in Peshawar, the capital of northwestern Khyber Pakhtunkhwa province.
+Khan said some of the wounded were airlifted to hospitals in Peshawar, the capital of northwestern Khyber Pakhtunkhwa province.
 Hospitals in tribal regions and rural areas of Pakistan typically are not equipped to handle such emergencies.

+Khan said the number of wounded increased but they include those who sustained minor injuries.
+He also said the death the toll had increased to 22.

 Ashiq Hussain, who was lightly wounded, was being treated in Parachinar hospital.
 He said he was among the people purchasing fruits and vegetables loaded on a van when the explosion took place.
-“There was big bang and dark cloud of smoke and dust I saw before passing out.”
+“There was a big bang and I saw a dark cloud of smoke and dust before passing out,” he said.

-Hussain said he saw bleeding bodies, severed limbs and heard cries when he came back into senses.
+Ashiq Hussain said he saw bleeding bodies and severed limbs and heard cries when he came back to his senses.
 “I was just bleeding from my leg,” he said.
 “Thank God I am alive.”

-Parachinar is the capital of Kurram tribal region, which has been the scene of increased militant activities in the past years.
-The Army carried out a massive operation against militants there but they still have the capacity to strike.

-The attack took place in a predominantly Shiite Muslim area where there have been previous attacks targeting Shiites, who are a minority in Pakistan.
-The Kurram tribal agency, where Parachinar is located, has a large Shiite Muslim population that has been attacked in the past by Sunni extremist militants who have hideouts there.
+Initially, seven people were brought dead from the vegetable market blast site and more than 60 wounded, according to Dr. Hussain.
+Thirteen of the critically wounded died earlier while being treated, he said.

-Shiite leader Faqir Hussain said all the bodies have been brought to a Shiite mosque.
+Shiite leader Faqir Hussain said all the bodies were brought to a Shiite mosque.

+Iqbal Zafar Jhagra, the provincial governor, told local Geo television that the remnants of militant groups targeted by security forces were trying to show their existence by such attacks.

+“Terrorists largely eliminated by our security forces and the remaining will soon meet their fate if we all together rise against them,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.